MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-optimize.md

 ---

-# Optimize using vector compression and reduced storage (RAG tutorial - Azure AI Search)
+# Minimize storage and costs using vector compression and narrow data types (RAG tutorial - Azure AI Search)

 In this tutorial, learn the techniques for reducing index size, with a focus on vector compression and storage.